 3. Trading Derivatives: Futures, Spot, CFDs, Options

 These instruments are a bit more complex, and are more commonly used for short-term trading, since there are associated costs for longer holding periods, or high volatility caused by factors outside the oil price.
-For those who are keen, I can show you some examples on my trading platform this coming Wednesday at my free workshop.

 Sources & References: